There are three business structures in the UK and a limited company is one of those.

 Equally, if you want to keep your company affairs private, then doing business this way will keep them out of public eyes as accounts and other details aren't published online.

 Tax returns are a necessary evil (and they aren't that bad!).
-For sole traders and any company directors who received remuneration other than salary through PAYE, must register for Self Assessment.
+Sole traders and any company directors who received remuneration other than salary through PAYE, must register for Self Assessment..

 While tax returns can seem like a daunting thing, registering can be done within minutes on the HMRC website.
 Just pop in the following details and consider yourself registered!